vijayanant/vijayanant.github.io/content/posts/from-patterns-to-practice/documenting-your-decision/index.md

 ```

 {{< note type="log" title="Architect's Log" >}}
 People often get hung up on the ADR format.
 It doesn't matter.
 What matters is that you write it down.
 The most valuable part of an ADR is the 'Consequences' section.
 Being honest about the downsides and trade-offs of your decision is a sign of a mature architect.
-It tells future teams what problems they should be looking out for and what you were optimizing for.
+It tells future teams what problems they should be looking out for and what you were optimizing for. **Also, remember that an ADR is a living document.
+The 'Consequences' section, in particular, should be updated as you learn more after the decision is implemented.**
 {{< /note >}}

 ## Communicating the "What": The C4 Model